Skip to content

 Ableton Sampler is a great sound design tool, with it’s multi-sample abilities, advanced modulations and FM features, it is a brilliant instrument and sampler.
 You can turn almost any sound into an instrument with Sampler’s packed feature list.
 We’ll go into every feature and they’ll be some preset examples along the way.
 Also for no real reason we’ll be featuring gifs of producer’s showcasing their studio-faces and head-nods.

-See also: Ableton SimplerStudio Brootle 909 Sample Pack, House Drum Patterns, VCV Rack Tutorial.
+See also: Ableton SimplerStudio Brootle 909 Sample Pack, Minimal Microhouse Drum Pattern, House Drum Patterns, VCV Rack Tutorial.

 Obviously one of the main things to do as a producer is to work on your head nod and studio face.